violetexistence/prep/traveller/one_pager.md

 * You crew for the free trader, [ship].
 * You start on the [world] - [world] run.
 It's a safe and prosperous route, with plenty of commerce, and plenty of competition.
 Exciting opportunities exist on other routes for starships with upgraded jump drives.

 In this universe there are many sapient species.
+Humans (we) are the newcomers to the community.
+Well built things work for different kinds of hands.

 There is faster than light travel.
+Information does not travel any faster than the fastest ship.

+There is no space feudalism.
+We have a form of evolving bureaucratic capitalism.
+Once, it was bad for everyone except the few.
+Megacorporations ruled through a Trade Federation and private armies.
+We had a terrible war.
+It fell apart.
+From the ashes we decided to built it back different.
+We didn't keep everyone.